Both Joule and MinnowBoard require a BIOS upgrade before running AGL on them.

 Creating a bootable image

-The script mkefi-agl.sh has been done to help you.
-The option -h will print the help and the option -v will detailled the operation and ease any debug.
+The option -h will print the help and the option -v will detail the operation and ease any debug.

 Selecting the SD or USB to boot

-It’s easier to acheive it in the right time with a USB keyboard than via serial link.
+It’s easier to achieve it in the right time with a USB keyboard than via serial link.

-During boot USB hub are not supported, you need to connect the keyboard directly in the USB socket.
+During boot USB hubs are not supported, you need to connect the keyboard directly in the USB socket.

-The Minnow, Joule, many laptops and NUCs will not accept to boot with some USB3 stick.
+The MinnowBoard, Joule, many laptops and NUCs will not accept to boot with some USB3 sticks.
 If you have some trouble to get your USB3 stick detected during boot, swap it for a USB2.
-In anycase working with SD card is faster to flash and to boot.
-SD should be prefered.
+In any case working with SD card is faster to flash and to boot.
+SD should be preferred.

-The Joule seems to refuse to boot with my SD-HC-I type cards while I had no problem with the Minnow.
-If you work with a Joule, use regular SD-HC (mode 4 and 10 work fine)
+The Joule seems to refuse to boot with my SD-HC-I type cards while I had no problem with the MinnowBoard.
+If you work with a Joule, use regular SD-HC (mode 4 and 10 work fine).

 Serial debug Port

-On Joule and MRB the serial debug is /dev/ttyS2
+/dev/ttyS0, on Joule and MRB the serial debug is

 Serial debug cable

-On the Minnowboard the serial cable is a FTDI serial cable.
+On the MinnowBoard the serial cable is an FTDI serial cable.
 The wiring can be found here.

 On the Joule the serial connection is done via the micro USB cable which is not provided in the Developer kit.
 Details can be found here.